Authentic Lessons for 21st Century Learning

 Extend

-Continue to slide 22—Different Types of Consumers.
-Instruct the student pairs to label the consumers on the food web according to type by placing a C, H, or O (carnivore, herbivore, omnivore) on the line next to the "C".
-Reveal the correct categories for the salt marsh organisms and have students make any necessary corrections.
+Continue to slide 18.
+Using their final marker, instruct the students differentiate between carnivore, herbivore, and omnivore by labeling the consumers on the food web according to type by placing a Ca, H, or O (carnivore, herbivore, omnivore).
+Once completed, reveal the correct categories for the salt marsh organisms and have students make any necessary corrections.

-Go to slide 23—The Delicate Balance.
+Go to slide 19—The Delicate Balance.
 Remind the students that Mufasa said everything exists together in a delicate balance.
 Ask the students what effect a disruption to the ecosystem would have on that balance by posing the following scenario: "Insecticides are widely used by many people to kill insects.
 These insecticides contain chemicals that are harmful to other animals and humans that live in the environment.
 After these chemicals are applied, they can travel to human water supplies and to neighboring ecosystems.
 Predict what would happen to the food web you have made if insecticides entered the salt marsh and killed the grasshoppers."
 Pass out one of the attached CER (Claim, Evidence, Reasoning) instructional strategy handouts to each student.
 Ask students to make their prediction about the scenario and justify it using the CER.

 After they have finished, instruct the students to share their CER with their partner.
 After pairs have shared with each other, solicit volunteers to share a couple of answers with the class.